maeveupton/reslr/cran-comments.md

 ## Resubmission
+I updated the 'dontrun' to 'donttest' for examples that don't depend on missing additional software(i.e. JAGS refer to below error).
+I replace all cat with message when writing text to the console.
-This is resubmission where the vignettes were updated to reduce the run time.
+The vignettes were updated to reduce the run time.
 The description title was updated to remove "An R package".
 I updated the description to include references to the models in the literature.